 Credit policy is the determination of credit standards and analysis.
-It may vary from firm to firm or even some times product to product in the same industry.
-Liberal credit policy leads to increase the sales volume and also increases the size of receivable.
-Stringent credit policy reduces the size of the receivable.
+It may vary from the credit terms, size of the receivables may increase or decrease.
+Hence, credit term is one of the factors which affects the size of receivable.

 3. Credit Terms